nicholashew/knowledge/programming/aspnet/libraries.md

 #### Date

-* [Humanizer](https://github.com/Humanizr/Humanizer) - ⭐️ Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 * [NodaTime](https://github.com/nodatime/nodatime) - A better date and time API for .NET http://nodatime.org

 #### Fake Generator

 * [Bogus](https://github.com/bchavez/Bogus) - A simple and sane fake data generator for C#, F#, and VB.NET.
 Based on and ported from the famed faker.js.

+#### Formatter

+* [Humanizer](https://github.com/Humanizr/Humanizer) - ⭐️ Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities

 #### Geography